syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Binding.md

 GridDataRowValidatingEventdandler</td></tr>
 </table>

-> Note: Once IsValid is set as false, the current cell doesn’t leave from edit mode until IsValid is set as true.
+N> Once IsValid is set as false, the current cell doesn’t leave from edit mode until IsValid is set as true.

 Adding RowValidating Event to an Application